fanaee/EigenEvent/README.md

 About EigenEvent
 ------------------------------

-Disease outbreak prediction via Tensor/Matrix Decomposition For instance can be applied to pre-diagonstic signals for prediction of disease outbreaks such as COVID-19
+Disease outbreak prediction via Tensor/Matrix Decomposition.
+EigenEvent can be applied to pre-diagonstic signals for prediction of disease outbreaks (e.g. COVID-19).

 ------------------------------
 Installation